etendosoftware/docs/docs/developer-guide/etendo-copilot/how-to-create-copilot-tools.md

     [PingTool]
     requests = "*"
     ```
-    The name of the tool must be the same as the name of the class that extends the ToolWrapper class.
-In our case, the name of the tool is `PingTool` and the name of the class that extends the ToolWrapper class is also `PingTool`.
+    The SearchKey of the tool must be the same as the name of the class that extends the ToolWrapper class.
+In our case, the SearchKey of the tool is `PingTool` and the name of the class that extends the ToolWrapper class is also `PingTool`.
 During the load of copilot, the tool will be loaded and the dependencies will be installed.
 Additionally, the dependencies will be tested to ensure that they are installed correctly.

     The version of the dependency can be specified or not.
 If the version is not specified, the latest version will be installed.
 If the version is specified, the version specified will be installed.
 The version can be specified with the following operators:
     ``` toml